cloraronco/OpenCV-Bootcamp/README.md

 #### [1.
 Bitwise OR (|)]()

-Definition: The OR operation combines the bits of two images.
+The OR operation combines the bits of two images.
 If at least one of the corresponding bits is set (1), the result will have that bit set.

 <div align="center">
   <img src="https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/utils/bitwise_figure.png" alt="c" width="80%";>